-These international plans* range from $0 – $120 (plus per minute charges) per trip.
-That’s up to $480 for a family of four to keep in touch for a week of vacation which seems pricey but it’s cheaper than roaming charges (see below).
+In 2019 the cost of international plans* range from $0 – $120 (plus per minute charges) per trip.
+That could be as much as $480 for a family of four to keep in touch for a week of vacation which seems pricey but it’s still cheaper than roaming charges (see below).

-Verizon recently expanded their “TravelPass” to include Costa Rica for $10 per phone per day.
+Verizon recently expanded their “TravelPass” to include Costa Rica for $10 per phone per day which is extremely expensive.
 The TravelPass doesn’t include any extra minutes or data.
 It just allows you to use the minutes and data from your existing plan while you’re in Costa Rica.

-T-Mobile is a little different.
-They don’t have an international service that can be added separately.
-Instead you have to switch your home calling to one of their “Simple Choice” plans (un-discounted** rate $50 a month per phone plus taxes for 2 Gigs and unlimited talk & text) that allows unlimited international data and text and reduces the cost of phone calls from $2.69 a minute to $0.20 a minute.
+T-Mobile is a little different and by far the best overall if you’re from the U.S. They don’t have an international service that can be added separately.
+All of their “Simple Choice” plans already include some form of international service.
+The un-discounted** rate $35 a month per phone plus taxes for unlimited data with unlimited talk & text domestic includes unlimited international data and text and reduces the cost of international phone calls from $2.69 a minute to $0.25 a minute.

 AT&T offers 3 different 30 day “Global Passport” packages priced from $30 to $120 that include free texting, reduce the cost of voice to $0.35 – $1.00 a minute and include 150 – 800 MB of data.

 Sprint is the only major carrier we’ve found that offers their customers a plan in Costa Rica without extra charges.
 You must sign up in advance for the “Open World” program which includes unlimited talk and text plus 1 GB of data.